PrefectHQ/prefect/docs/ui/dashboard.md

 # Dashboard

-The dashboard provides high-level visibility into the status and health of your flow and task runs.
-From the dashboard you can filter results to explore specific run status, scheduled runs, and more, and you can drill down into details about:
+The dashboard provides high-level visibility into the status of your flow and task runs.
+From the dashboard, you can filter results to explore specific run states, scheduled runs, and more.
+You can drill down into details about:

 - Deployments
 - Flow runs